Frequently Asked Questions

 Yes, skin tags are common in areas with friction, such as the neck, underarms, and groin.
 However, they can appear on various body parts.
 These areas where skin tags occur and can be removed are on the eyelids, on the sides and corners of the eyes, the scalp, the torso, the back and the thighs.

-CryoPen uses freezing technology at minus 89 degrees celcius.
+CryoPen uses freezing technology at minus 89 degrees celsius.
 The intense coldness freezes the supply of the blood to the tag, causing the cells to die off and the skin tags to eventually fall-off.

 VeinAway thermocoagulation employs intense directed heat.
 The heat causes thermocoagulation and the vessels supplying the tag is restricted in blood supply and therefore dies-off.